 A dispute emerged in the 11th century between the French Count Foix, an heir to the Lord of Caboet through marriage, and the Lord of Caboet.
 This conflict was resolved in 1278 with the signing of the Pareage of Andorra, that stated the country be shared between the two.
 Andorra's borders have remained unchanged since that time.

-Andorra was brought under Spanish rule in 1505 when Germaine of Foix married Ferdinand V. It was then taken over in 1519 by Holy Roman Emperor Charles V.
+Andorra was brought under Spanish rule in 1505 when Germaine of Foix married Ferdinand V. Holy Roman Emperor Charles V then took it over in 1519.

 By the early 1600s, Andorra fell under French rule when Henry IV ascended the throne, and remained as such until 1793 when the French revolutionary government renounced its reign over the territory amidst feudalism speculations.